Kristen Ryder (she/her)

 https://leelanauconservancy.org/land-acknowledgement/

-How to find mental health supports:
+How to connect with mental health supports:

 - LGBTQ-specific helpline: https://www.thetrevorproject.org/get-help/